Practical Biochemistry and Molecular Biology

 Equivalent admission criteria for MSC program of molecular biology.

 The students who are enrolled in the MSc program of molecular biology are automatically registered.
-All others should first contact the study section of the department of molecular biology.
+All others should first contact the study section of the Department of Biological Sciences.

 Recommended Previous Knowledge